Distilling HF and HCl

 Sponge off and rinse the parts with building deionized water in the sink.
 Don’t bother drying them.

-Set up the still box along the side of the hood, with Teflon blocks under it to keep it off the hood counter.
-Don’t let one of the blocks cover the little hole on the box bottom.
+To give yourself room to work, put the box on the side of the hood, with Teflon blocks under it to keep it off the hood counter.
 The big square hole should be on the right.

 Lay down some paper towels and gather the still parts: